DevMiser/Lumina_Frame/README.md

 # Lumina Frame
 ### AI Voice Assistant & Art Generator for Raspberry Pi 4

 Lumina Frame is a voice-activated AI assistant with an integrated AI art generator, running on a Raspberry Pi 4 with an attached DSI touchscreen display and USB speakerphone.
 Say the wake word **"Hey Lumina"** to start a conversation.
-Ask questions, request the time or weather, generate and iteratively edit AI artwork, set countdown timers, recall previously saved images, and more — all by voice.
+Ask questions, request the time or weather, generate AI artwork, set countdown timers, recall previously saved images, and more — all by voice.

 Lumina Frame uses PicoVoice Porcupine for wake-word detection, the OpenAI Realtime API for conversational voice AI, Google Gemini' Nano Banana 2 for AI image generation, and the OpenWeather API for current weather conditions and multi-day forecasts.